ninadsutrave/teetsy/README.md

 ✓ Track number of clicks made

-✓ Generate QR code
+✓ Generate QR code for sharing via posters

 ## Possible Additions

-- Line chart visualising the audience's response
+- Line chart visualising the audience's response over time

 ## Preview

 ![This is how the website looks](src/assets/preview1.png)

 ![This is how the website looks](src/assets/preview2.png)

+![My project] (src/assets/qr.png)

 ## Try it out?